ECE3SAT/ece3sat.github.io/README.md

 * The `Home` page should shortly present the project
 * The category `The Project` should contain project-wide articles
-* The category `Cubesat Modules` should contain Wikipedia-style articles (timeless articles)
+* The category `CubeSat Modules` should contain Wikipedia-style articles (timeless articles)
 * The category `Blog` should contain updates and announcements (timed articles)

 **An article should be formatted like this:**